Skip to main content

 Option 2: Upload Existing PDF (Alternative)

-• Click Upload to attach the PDF to the revision
+• Click Save at the bottom of the page to upload the PDF and attach it to the revision

 • Only PDF files are accepted

-• If a PDF has already been uploaded, uploading a new one will replace the existing document
+• If a PDF has already been uploaded, choosing a new one and clicking Save replaces the existing document

 4. Review the Document Preview

-Once a PDF has been uploaded or generated, the Document Preview section displays:
+Once a PDF has been uploaded or generated, the Document Preview card displays:

 • The filename and file size

-• A Download button to save the PDF to your computer
+• A download icon to save the PDF to your computer

-• A Remove button (Draft revisions only) to delete the uploaded PDF.
-A confirmation prompt will appear before removal.
+• A trash icon (Draft revisions only) to remove the uploaded PDF.
+A browser confirmation prompt appears before removal.

 5. Publish the Revision